 3. To perceive as familiar.

-4. To be familiar or acquainted with a person or an object.
+4. To be familiar or acquainted with a person o

 5. To have firsthand knowledge of states, situations, emotions, or sensations; SYN. experience, live.